Dyljyn/stream-info/README.md

 Every minute you watch the stream, you automatically receive `10 points`.
 These points can be used to redeem rewards.

+_**Note**: You may not receive points, if YouTube didn't consider you an active watcher at the moment the points are added._

 ## Rewards

 | Command | Cost | Description |